 Its construction was ordered and funded by Sultan Mahmud I (reigned from 1730 to 1754), who was also known as the Hunchback.
 He died before it was completed, but his brother, Sultan Osman III, who succeeded him to the throne, saw the project through during his brief reign.
 When it opened it was given the name Nur-u Osmanh, meaning ‘divine light of the Ottoman.’
 The brothers were both interred nearby in Valide Sultan’s Tomb, next to the New Mosque and Spice Bazaar.

-Photos of Nuruosmaniye Mosque
+Photos of Nuruosmaniye Mosque in Istanbul

 What to Know Before You Go